breard-r/chromesoul/README.md

 ## Requirements

 Sockets have been introduced in Chromium 24.
 Therefore, it is required to have a web-browser based on Chromium 24 or newer.
-At the time of writing, it's available on the [beta channel](http://www.chromium.org/getting-involved/dev-channel).
-For more informations, please refer to the [Chromium development calendar and release info](http://dev.chromium.org/developers/calendar).

 ## Features